-Bep Guidolin became the youngest player in NHL history, on Nov.
+Bep Guidolin became the youngest player in NHL history on Nov.
 12, 1942, when the 16-year-old forward dressed for the Bruins in their 3-1 loss at the Maple Leafs.
-He went on to play over 500 NHL games with the Bruins, Red Wings and Blackhawks.
+He played over 500 NHL games with the Bruins, Red Wings, and Blackhawks.
 He returned to Boston in 1972 and spent two seasons as their head coach.

-The bitter rivalry between the Blackhawks and the St. Louis Blues began, on Nov.
-12, 1967, when the two teams met for the first time at the old Chicago Stadium.
+The bitter rivalry between the Blackhawks and the St. Louis Blues began on Nov.
+12, 1967, when the two teams met at the old Chicago Stadium for the first time.
 Ken Wharram scored the 200th goal of his career and added an assist in Chicago’s 5-2 win.

 On Nov.
 12, 1975, Phil Esposito was named the new team captain of the Rangers.
 He replaced Brad Park, who was traded to the Bruins five days earlier for Esposito.